 Goodwill represents a significant portion of our total assets.
-As of March 31, 2012, goodwill represented approximately \$97.4 million, or 27.3%, of our total assets.
+As of March 31, 2013, goodwill represented approximately \$65.5 million, or 21.9%, of our total assets.

 We test our goodwill for impairment using a two-step approach.
-The first step is conducted utilizing the multiple of earnings approach and comparing the carrying value of our reporting units to their implied fair value.
-If necessary, the second step is conducted utilizing a discounted cash flow approach and comparing the carrying value of our reporting units to their estimated fair value.
+The first step is conducted utilizing the multiple of earnings and discounted cash flow approach and comparing the carrying value of our reporting units to their implied fair value.
+If necessary, the second step is conducted comparing the carrying value of our reporting units to their implied fair value.